-Chevrolet trucks were built to tow, whether you opt for the midsize Colorado, the full-size Silverado 1500, or the Silverado HD workhorse.
+Whether you opt for the midsize Colorado, light-duty Silverado 1500, or the heavy-duty Silverado 2500 HD or Silverado 3500 HD, Chevrolet trucks are built to tow.
 Trailering is a way of life in South Dakota and Chevy pickup trucks can meet nearly any demand, from pulling your boat to Lake Mitchell to hauling hay bales to trailering a horse out to the Davison County 4-H Fairgrounds Exhibit Hall.
 Join the team at Vern Eide GM as we explore the Chevrolet trailering guide, towing capacity of Chevy trucks, and more.

 Curb weight, also known as vehicle weight, is the mass of a Chevy truck without the driver or payload—just fuel, oil, coolant, and standard equipment.